codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/New-Section-6-8dc6.md

 Now a little challenge in order to exercise on this concept of multiple rules :

-Imagine we have this html :
+Imagine we have this HTML :

 ```html
 <p class="normal-orange-left"> Some content </p>